CharlesB91/visit-glasgow/README.md

 ### The Footer

 - The footer section includes links to the relevant social media sites for Visit Glasgow.
 The links will open to a new tab to allow easy navigation for the user.
-- The footer also includes a news letter sign up form where they need to enter their email address and click the sign up button.
+- The footer also includes a news letter sign up button which leads the user onto the news-letter sign up page.

-  - The footer can be viewed in the home page and explore page via the navigation bar.
+- The footer can be viewed in the home, explore, news-letter page.
+This can also be accessed via the nav bar

 ![Footer-image](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/footer-mockp.PNG)